raulgotor/co2monitor/README.md

 as 400 ppm.

 __NOTE__: don't press the calibration button indoors as it will wrongly calibrate the device.

-### Profile editor screen

-This screen allows the user to create, edit and delete different soldering profiles.

-The profiles can be tunned with the following parameters:

-- Profile Name
-- Preheating temperature
-  - Target temperature (°C) to which the device will heat during the preheating phase
-- Soaking time
-  - Time (in seconds) that the soaking phase will last.
-During this phase, the temperature will be the same as in preheating phase
-- Reflow temperature
-   - Target temperature (°C) to which the device will heat during the reflow phase
-- Dwell time
-   - Time (in seconds) that the soaking phase will last.
-During this phase, the temperature will be same as reflow phase target temperature.

-#### Selecting a profile

-To select a profile, tap on the profiles drop down list and tap again on the desired profile This profile will be used next time a reflow process starts.

-#### Creating a profile

-Tap on __New__ button.
-The profile editor will be shown.
-Provide a name, and tune the different temperature and time parameters as needed.

-#### Editing a profile

-Select the profile you want to edit, and then press __Edit__ button.
-The profile editor will shown.
-Tune the differents temperature and time parameters as needed.

 ### Further documentation